 Additional Fee: None

-Min. # years pre-professional education required for licensure: 60 semester hours, including basic science courses.
+Min. # years pre-professional education required for licensure: 60 semester hours, including basic science courses ( general chemistry, organic chemistry, biology or zoology, and physics).
 No requirement for 4-year degree planned.

 Accreditation for Chiropractic Programs/Institutions: Council on Chiropractic Education SCASA during period of recognition by USDE (8/30/88 - 6/4/93).
 Regional accreditation as approved by Department.
 Will accept some candidate status schools prior to 7/1/84 matriculation - check with Department.
 All other programs reviewed for equivalence on individual basis.

 SPECIAL REQUIREMENTS FOR GRADUATES OF FOREIGN COLLEGES: Accept Canadian Memorial Chiropractic College.
 Graduates of unaccredited foreign colleges must complete 2 years of study in accredited college of chiropractic acceptable to department (reviewed on individual basis).
 Must be U.S. citizen or an alien with permanent resident status.
 Contact board for specific information.

 |SUMMARY OF SCOPE OF PRACTICE: (Contact State for precise definition by state law)